rreezN/Social_Artists/content/_index.md

 Looking at the degrees of the nodes in the network can tell quite a lot about the artist's popularity in the world of hip hop.
 The graph below is a scatter plot in logarithmic scale that displays the in-degree and out-degree for each artist.
 Try hovering over the points in the graph to see their names.
-Do you recognize any of them, and where do they primarily lie in the graph?
+Do you recognise any of them, and where do they primarily lie in the graph?

 {{< plotly json="images/in_out_scatter_plotly.json" height="550px" >}}

 _The red line is an equal number of in- and out-degree.
 Artists who lie above this line have more people who have attributed them than they have to others.
-You can also change the scale from log to linear, using the buttons_
+You can also change the scale from log to linear using the buttons_

 Besides being an excellent way to visualise each artist's in- and out-degrees, the scatter plot also constitutes a great way to see the correlation between the in-degrees and out-degrees.
 Here it can be seen that for the famous